cedmandocdoc/redefining-observable/README.md

 The code shows that the Observable now accepts another parameter named `external` which is also another Observable that is provided from the outside.
 As the Observable propagates data, it also listens to the `external` for a cancellation token named `CANCEL` which stops the propagation.
 This enables the Observable to react accordingly with the entity outside.
 This approach serves better both the Observable and outside entity, it provides concrete communication between them.

 With all that in mind, Observable, therefore, has the natural ability to propagate data and also to listen to the outside entity and react accordingly.
 It brings two fundamental properties: propagation and interaction.
+With this idea, we can generalized all, if not most, existing kinds of Observable like iterable and asynchronous.
 For a complete implementation of the idea, check out [Observable.js](https://github.com/cedmandocdoc/redefining-observable/blob/master/Observable.js) and for actual usage, check [examples](https://github.com/cedmandocdoc/redefining-observable/tree/master/examples) folder.